Artificial Intelligence for All? Brazilian Teachers on Ethics, Equity, and the Everyday Challenges of AI in Education: Introduction

 Given this scenario, which encompasses both the inequalities in access to technology in Brazil and the potential impacts of GAI in K-12 education, it becomes essential to understand the perceptions of Brazilian educators of this technology, its applicability, and its potential benefits within a national context.
 This type of research also provides information on Latin America, as Brazil is one of the most developed countries in the region \cite{HKTDC2025Brazil}.

 To this end, we propose a quantitative approach aimed at investigating the opinions of teachers of K-12 education in Brazil about AI and GAI, exploring their expectations, perceived impacts, and the challenges associated with its implementation.
-To our knowledge, this is the first nationwide survey designed to identify the actual needs of classroom teachers about the use of AI\footnote{https://www.utfpr.edu.br/noticias/cornelio-procopio/professores-da-utfpr-cp-lideram-primeiro-estudo-nacional-sobre-inteligencia-artificial-na-educacao-basica\\ https://porvir.org/pesquisa-nacional-ia-na-educacao/}.
+To our knowledge, this is the first nationwide survey designed to identify the actual needs of classroom teachers about the use of AI\footnote{Anonymized information for review.}.
 Therefore, the following research questions (RQ) were formulated:

 \begin{itemize} \item \textbf{RQ1:} Considering the Brazilian context, do educators believe AI can bring benefits to education? \item \textbf{RQ2:} If so, which benefits are considered most relevant by educators? \item \textbf{RQ3:} Regarding student education, do educators consider it necessary to use the school environment to address ethical issues related to AI? \item \textbf{RQ4:} Concerning teacher training, are there sufficient materials and resources to promote the continuous professional development of teachers regarding AI use? \item \textbf{RQ5:} What are the main challenges in implementing AI in Brazilian K-12 education? \end{itemize}